The Manitowoc Company, Inc.

 Cash vs Debt

-The company holds $78.4M in cash, though total debt stands at $519.0M.
-This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
+On the balance sheet, MTW has $78.4M in cash with $519.0M in obligations.
+The ability to service this debt comfortably depends on continued operational cash generation.
 Free cash flow is running at -$1.8M, which bears watching.
 Negative free cash flow can be acceptable during heavy investment periods but needs to improve over time.
 ROE of 1.1% points to modest capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
 ROA of 1.9% is on the lower side, which is common in asset-heavy industries.
 Revenue has been uneven over recent years, ranging from $2.03B to $2.24B.